bolderbrush10/SearchlightAssault/programmer-notes.md

     --      also figure out how to deal with the unfolding animation

+-- TODO We have two different big tables that we, more or less, would ideally check every tick.
+These tables are:
+--      A global list of searchlights (for checking energy consumption and "feeding" their hidden entities) --          (^ Code for this moved to bottom of this notes file) --      A global list of "grids" we use to check for foes near our searchlights --      In the name of optimizing FPS, we instead chunk those big tables into sub-regions.
+--      Right now, we use two different chunking strategies.
+--      What we need to do:
+--      Think about just using one chunking strategy --      Gather experimental data on what chunking strategy & chunk size is best (especially as counts of searchlights get huge)

 -- TODO spawn turtle in general direction turret is pointing at